Finding a Top Financial Advisor Firms in Minneapolis, Minnesota

 Minimum AssetsNo set account minimum

-Riverbridge Partners, the first firm on our list, has $4.69 billion in assets under management (AUM), by far the highest AUM on this list.
-Founded in 1987, it has provided investment management services to high-net-worth individuals and institutions in Minnesota for more than 30 years.
-The company serves those with at least $2 million investable assets, making this the most exclusive firm on our list.
-In fact, 90% or more of clients fall in the high-net-worth category, which is a higher percentage than the nine other firms on our Minneapolis list.
+In terms of assets under management, Riverbridge is the largest firm on this list.
+Founded in 1980s, it has provided investment management and financial planning services to high-net-worth individuals and institutions in Minnesota for more than 30 years.
+The company generally serves those with at least $1 million in investable assets, making this one of the most exclusive firms on our list.
+In fact, all of its individual clients fall in the high-net-worth category.

-The average senior leader at Riverbridge Partners has worked for the company more than 20 years.
-The company was founded in 1987 by Mark Thompson, current principal and chief investment officer.
-In 2012, Northill US Holdings (owned by a Swiss couple) acquired 58% of Riverbridge.
-The remaining company shares are owned by Riverbridge employees, including Thompson, Rick Moulton, principal and investment team member, Andrew Turner, relationship manager and Colin Sharp, operations manager.
+The average senior leader at Riverbridge has worked for the company more than 20 years.
+The company was founded in 1987 by Mark Thompson, current principal and chief investment manager.
+In 2012, Northill US Holdings acquired 58% of Riverbridge.
+The remaining company shares are owned by Riverbridge employees, including Thompson, Rick Moulton, Andrew Turner, Emily Soltvedt, Ross Johnson, Darius Berendji, Eve Guernsey and Cyrus Jilla.

-The firm highlights its commitment to “building a historic record of performance for long-term investors.”
+Riverbridge highlights building its investment strategies for long-term returns.
 Advisors are growth-oriented and have years of expertise.
-Riverbridge Partners looks for companies to invest in that have strong earnings power.
+The firm looks for companies to invest in that have strong earnings power.

 The investment team finds companies that meet earnings power requirements as well as have sound management, strategic market position, sound accounting practices and unit growth.
 You’ll find that your portfolio is generally invested in growth equity securities of companies of any size.